OtpChatBot/Ybot/README.md

 1. Every message to Ybot must started from `Ybot` chat login.

-2. After `Ybot` login is command for example `math` or `ping`.
+2. After `Ybot` login is command for example `math` or `ping` or something else supporting command.
 Every command consists from one word.

 3. After `Ybot` login and command are command arguments.
+Ybot send all arguments in '', it turns one argument.

 4. One command = One plugin.
 We must have plugins in our plugin directory.